Top 10 College Basketball Rivalries of All Time

 Syracuse and Georgetown carry one of the oldest rivalries in college basketball, with their first game against one another taking place in 1930.
 Both teams were once members of the Big East, and their respective time within the Big East Conference overlapped for a total of 33 years (1980-2013).
 With such an extensive history of sharing the same conference, these two programs have played each other plenty of times.

 Both programs have also been remarkably successful, with four NCAA Championships and eleven Final Four appearances combined.
 Some might say the rivalry has waned since Syracuse left the Big East for the ACC in 2013; however these two teams still play nearly every year and still spark up the same emotions when visiting one another’s venues.

 3. Kentucky Wildcats vs Louisville Cardinals

 The Kentucky Wildcats and Louisville Cardinals hold one of the oldest rivalries in NCAA basketball history, with their first meeting taking place in 1913.
 This intense rivalry emerged due to geographic proximity between the two schools, as they are roughly an hour drive from one another.
-Both Kentucky and Louisville have been two of the most elite college basketball programs of all time, at #1 and #26 in the all-time wins respectively.
+Both Kentucky and Louisville have been two of the most elite college basketball programs of all time in terms of all-time wins.